CLappin/test/README.md

 * RTG4-DEV-KIT [here](https://www.microsemi.com/product-directory/dev-kits-solutions/3865-rtg4-kits)

 # FlashPro Express
-The FlashPro_Express_Projects folder contains the pre-generated FPGA bitstream files.
-These bitstreams can be downloaded directly to the target board using FlashPro Express.
+The FlashPro_Express_Projects folder contains the pre-generated programming files, which can be downloaded directly to the target board using FlashPro Express.

 # Design Tools
 The following design tools are required.